xgi-org/xgi/docs/source/api_reference.rst

 .. note::

    This page describes release |version| of XGI.
-Find out more in the `Release notes <https://github.com/xgi-org/xgi/releases>`_ about this and previous releases.
+Find out more about this release and previous releases in the `release notes <https://github.com/xgi-org/xgi/releases>`_.

 .. toctree::
    :maxdepth: 2